Theology & Philosophy

 Key Stage Four

-At the end of the course pupils will sit two examinations of 2 hours each (four hours total).
-These are worth 100% of their final mark.
+At the end of the course pupils will sit two terminal examinations of 1hr 45 minutes, each counting for 50% of the final mark.
+There is no coursework.

 Sixth Form (Christian Theology)